martin-papy/qdrant-loader/docs/developers/documentation/style-guide.md

 - Include **why** and **how it works**
 - Provide technical details and architecture
-- Include code examples and API references
+- Include code examples and implementation references
 - Explain extension points and customization

 ## 🏗️ Document Structure